Qumulo/docs/shift-from-s3.md

 A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and recopy data that might be already downloaded.

-## Using the Qumulo CLI to Copy Files and Manage Relationships
+## Using the Qumulo WebUI and CLI to Copy Files and Manage Relationships
 This section describes how you can use the Qumulo CLI to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, abort a running copy job, repeat a completed copy job, and delete a relationship.

-### Copying Files from Amazon S3 Using the Qumulo CLI
+### Copying Files from Amazon S3
 To copy files, use the `replication_create_object_relationship` command and specify the following:
 * Local directory path on Qumulo cluster
 * Copy direction (copy-from)